A Lakeside Long Weekend in Traverse City

 1

-Downtown Traverse City & West Bay
+Downtown Traverse City and West Grand Traverse Bay

 Morning

-Clinch Park exploration and waterfront stroll
+Clinch Park and Marina

 Lunch